Dildos in a pandemic: the sex toy industry and COVID-19

 Sex shop floors, once bustling with customers, have morphed into makeshift staging areas for packing online orders.
 The display dildos stand around aimlessly, fulfilling no purpose.
 Lube testers lay dormant.
 Packing materials are everywhere.
 A print-out is taped to the door advising customers of the situation: this shop is closed — temporarily, indefinitely, who-knows-how-long.
 Shop online.
 Please.

 Brick-and-mortar sex shops have been hit especially hard by the COVID-19 pandemic.
 In a matter of weeks, 85% of U.S. shops have shuttered, according to Kristen Tribby, Director of Marketing and Education at Fun Factory.
 For an industry that is still only half a century old, such a sudden and collective response is extraordinary and unprecedented.
-“This is unfamiliar territory for us,” Good Vibes admitted, “as we have been serving customers continuously for over 43 years.”
+“This is unfamiliar territory for us,” Good Vibes admitted on their site, “as we have been serving customers continuously for over 43 years.”

 In this new reality of stay-at-home orders, sex shops that relied on foot traffic must now rethink their priorities.
 Many have weighed the pros and cons of laying off employees to enable workers to collect unemployment.
 “If we are closed for eight weeks, we don’t have enough money in the bank to pay both staff salaries and health insurance,” said Jacq Jones, owner of Sugar in Baltimore.
 “We picked going to unemployment now and keeping health insurance.”